niharmehta/juicepass_proxy_install_scripts/README.md

 This includes:
 * Moving journalctl logs to ram
 * Moving /var/log to tmpfs ram and using aggressive logrotate sizes
-* For the JuicePassProxy container, setting the log driver to none for docker logs.
-However...
+* For the JuicePassProxy container, setting the log driver to journald for docker log and --LOG_LOC=none
-* JuicepassProxy currenty writes to an internal log file built.
-So disabling driver does not eliminate writes.
 * Mapping Container /log directory to /var/log tmpfs allows us to reduce writes.
-* /var/log/juicepassproxy.log will contain the real time logs from JPP.
+* --LOG_LOG=/log will write to host /var/log/juicepassproxy.log will contain the real time logs from JPP.
+This should not be needed with journald memory logs.

 Tested Hardware : RPi 3b   Should also owork on Pi 4b/5 .
 Recommend at least 1GB or RAM.